mitmedialab/SAR-opal-base/README.md

 You can use the Frog Where Are You book as an example for how to load your own set of images for a storybook.

+### Relational Robot project game: General game setup with storybook option

+This game uses the "basic" game configuration with no special setup as well as having storybooks available.
+It requires a specific set of graphics, which are loaded into the scene dynamically via remote ROS commands.
+The graphics include several storybooks.
+To build and deploy:

+1. You will need to get the sr2-scene graphics and put them in the "Resources/graphics/base-images/sr2-scenes" directory.
+"Resources/audio" directory.
+You will also need the graphics for the storybooks "Baby Bird's First Nest", "Geraldine First", "Possum and the Peeper", and "Raccoon on His Own", which should be put in directories based on the story name:
+   "Resources/graphics/base-images/baby_birds_first_nest", etc.
+2. In Unity > Build Settings > Scenes, check the start-scene and uncheck the others.
+3. In Unity > Build Settings > Player Settings, change the deployed name of the game to be "RR Opal" and the bundle identifier to be "rr" instead of "base".
+Technically, this step is not necessary, but if you have another version of Opal deployed on your device, you'll want to change these settings so you can have both side by side.
+4. In the MainGameController, set the flag `story` to true, `demo` to false, and `socialStories` to false.
+5. Build and deploy

 ### Social Stories Version